Kaminari-Mizu/UnityGameProject1/README.md

 ---
 ## How to Use the Project
--Register on the Website.
+Register on the Website.

--Create an account on the frontend website.
+Create an account on the frontend website.

--Log in through Unity.
+Log in through Unity.

--Use the same credentials as your website account.
+Use the same credentials as your website account.

--The backend verifies your login details before granting access.
+The backend verifies your login details before granting access.

--Play the Game.
+Play the Game.

--Move, attack, swim, and jump in the environment.
+Move, attack, swim, and jump in the environment.

--Press Esc → Save to create a save file.
+Press Esc → Save to create a save file.

--Load or delete saves from the main menu.
+Load or delete saves from the main menu.

--View Progress Online.
+View Progress Online.

--After saving, return to the website and refresh the page.
+After saving, return to the website and refresh the page.

--Your latest game data (scene, position, health, mana) will appear under the Progress section.
+Your latest game data (scene, position, health, mana) will appear under the Progress section.

 ---
 ## Project Purpose